ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 ## Introduction

 **Research Question:**
-How does the American newspaper *The New York Times* stereotype third world countries (like Iraq, Somalia and Bhirma etc,) through images in contemporary society in comparison to first world countries?
+How does the American newspaper *The New York Times* represent third world countries (like Iraq, Somalia and Bhirma etc,) through images in contemporary society in comparison to first world countries (like the United States and other Western countries)?

 **Product:**
-We hope to find a pattern in the images with the online articles.
+We hope to find a pattern in the images accompanying the online articles.
 In order to look for patterns we will visualize the images on a geographical map (interface).

 **Theoretical Framework:**
-- Digital Humanities
-- Stuart Hall (Stereotype)
+We would like to use the bigger context of Digital Humanities as a foundation for our research and interpretation of our objects of study(data).
+We believe that our findings will lean towards subjective representation of the portraid countries.
+Therefore we could make use of texts from the discipline of Cultural Studies (Stuart Hall, Edward Said, etc.).

 ## Method